Electromagnetic evanescent field associated with surface acoustic wave: Response of metallic thin films: Setup

 \section{Setup}

-We are primarily concerned with plane wave propagation along the interface between a piezoelectric substrate and a (nonmagnetic) conducting layer of thickness $d$ facing vacuum.
-Let the $xyz$ coordinate system be oriented such that the wave propagates along $x$ and the substrate occupies $z<0$ as shown in Fig.~\ref{fig:calc_Fig1}.
+We study plane wave propagation along the interface between a piezoelectric substrate and a (nonmagnetic) conducting layer of thickness $d$ facing vacuum.
+Let the $xyz$ coordinate system be oriented such that the wave propagates along $x$ and the substrate occupies $z<0$ as shown in Fig.~\ref{fig:calc_Fig1_rev}.
 We would like to know the electromagnetic waves described by the macroscopic Maxwell's equations,

-where $\rho , \bm{J} $ denote the free charge density and current density, respectively.
+where $\rho $ denotes the free charge density.
 Different material media are distinguished by the constitutive relations between $\bm{E} ,\bm{H}$ and $\bm{D},\bm{B}$ as well as the assumptions on the free charges.
 We model each region as follows: \begin{description} \item[ Vacuum ($z>d$)]